daveidhg/steam-achievements/README.md

 # Steam Achievements Webhook System

-A microservice-based system that allows users to subscribe to Steam accounts and receive real-time notifications when achievements are unlocked in supported games.
+A microservice-based system that allows users to subscribe to Steam accounts and receive notifications when achievements are unlocked in supported games.

 ## Overview